 Pick a fruit.
 Any fruit.
 Sorry to break it to you, but it’s loaded with sugar.
 In fact, the type of sugar most commonly found in fruit, fructose, is often called “fruit sugar” on ingredient and nutritional labels.

-That’s not a huge deal for many types of diet plans, since fruit is very good for your health on many different levels.
+That’s not a big deal when you’re following many types of diet plans, since fruit is very good for your health in a number of ways.
 It’s usually high in nutrients and low in calories, and the fiber it contains can make you feel full.
 That last one is an obvious plus when you’re dieting and trying to eat less food.

 So when you’re on the keto diet, the best advice to remember about fruit is “BE VERY CAREFUL!”